The Departed (The Vampire Diaries)

-"The Departed" is the twenty-second and final episode of The Vampire Diaries's third season, premiering May 10, 2012 on The CW.
+"The Departed" is the twenty-second and final episode of the third season of the American supernatural teen drama television series The Vampire Diaries, and the 66th of the series.
+It aired on The CW on May 10, 2012, and garnered 2.53 million viewers.
+The episode's teleplay was written by series co-developer Julie Plec based on a story by Brett Matthews and Elisabeth R. Finch, while John Behring served as director.
 During the episode, Elena remembers when life was simpler while the rest of her friends attempt to stay away from Alaric.
-In the episode's initial airing, it garnered 2.53 million viewers.

 Plot

 In the third-season finale, Elena Gilbert (Nina Dobrev) recovers in the hospital from her fall in the previous episode.
 Jeremy brings her back home, where Caroline Forbes (Candice Accola), Bonnie Bennett (Kat Graham), Jeremy Gilbert (Steven R. McQueen), Matt Donovan (Zach Roerig) and Tyler Lockwood (Michael Trevino) take care of her.
 In the harsh reality of the present situation, Elena longs for simpler times when her parents, Grayson (Jason MacDonald) and Miranda Gilbert (Erin Beute), and aunt Jenna Sommers (Sara Canning) were still alive, and her biggest concern was her relationship with Matt.
 In a conversation with Matt, Elena tells him that Stefan was there at a time in her life when she had nothing, but that when she is with Damon, she feels a passion for him that consumes her.

 As this is happening, Damon Salvatore (Ian Somerhalder) and Stefan Salvatore (Paul Wesley) transport a neutralized Klaus (Joseph Morgan) away from Mystic Falls.
 Jeremy calls them and tells them about Elena's injury and her being in the hospital.
 Since one of them has to continue on to dispose of Klaus, only Stefan can return to Mystic Falls.
 Alaric Saltzman (Matt Davis) tries to convince Jeremy to tell him the location of Klaus, believing that Jeremy will also want to get rid of all vampires to protect his sister.
 Jeremy instead leaks false information to Alaric from Damon.
 When Elijah Mikaelson (Daniel Gillies) comes back into town, he strikes a deal with Elena, Bonnie, and the Salvatores, promising that in exchange for Klaus, he will revive Klaus generations later.
 Damon and Bonnie go to retrieve Klaus, but Alaric ambushes Damon.
-Rebekah arrives and tries to save Klaus, but Alaric manages to stake the neutralized Klaus.
+Rebekah (Claire Holt) arrives and tries to save Klaus, but Alaric manages to stake the neutralized Klaus.
 Damon, Stefan, Caroline and Tyler immediately worry because Klaus is the originator of their bloodline.
 An hour later, however, they're still alive which confuses Elijah and Rebekah, as they were positive that Klaus originated their bloodline and were sure it wasn't Kol Mikaelson (Nathaniel Buzolic).
 Unbeknownst to them, Bonnie created a spell to transfer Klaus into Tyler's body, meaning Klaus is still alive.
 She did this to save her friends and her mother (Persia White) who also stems from the same bloodline.